ergoplatform/board/README.md

 The reference distro for this project is Ubuntu 14.04 LTS.
 You must have scala, Fiware Orion and Lightbend Activator installed.
 In the future Ansible will be used for deployment.

+First we need an active instance of fiware-orion.
+The fastest way of getting it is running this command from the conf folder:

+    sudo docker-compose up

+Now un the command from the project folder to get agora-board up and running:

+    activator run

+You can access the API help visiting [http://localhost:9000/docs/swagger-ui/index.html?url=/docs/swagger.json#!/routes/get_docs_swagger_json](http://localhost:9000/docs/swagger-ui/index.html?url=/docs/swagger.json#!/routes/get_docs_swagger_json) from a web browser.

+You can also post a message to the board:

+    (curl localhost:9000/bulletin_post -X POST -s -S -H "Content-Type: application/json" --header 'Accept: application/json' -d @-) <<EOF
+    {
+            "message": "m",
+            "user_attributes":
+            {
+                "section": "s",
+                "group": "g",
+                "pk": "public_key",
+                "signature": "S"
+            }
+    }
+    EOF

 [Top](#top)

 # License